kalyan-ch/interview-prep-epi/README.md

 ## Trips and Tricks

+### Seven steps to solving a problem

+1. Listen for clues in the problem
+2. Draw a generic and large example for the problem
+3. Come up with a brute force algorithm
+4. Optimize it - most of the time in the interview is to be spent here
+5. Walk through the example with algorithm
+6. Write Code
+7. Verify everything

+### Coding

+1. Wait until you and your interviewer are ready - wait for the optimized algorithm to be ready.
+2. Write code that is correct, readable, maintainable and efficient
+3. Use the features of the language
+4. Use consistent writing style
+5. Think about corner cases, edge cases etc.
+6. Write structured code - modularize

 ### Primitive Types and Bit Manipulation

 1. find if x is a power of 2 : `(x & (x-1)) == 0`